-While the concept of factory farming for animals like chickens, cows and pigs is a basically understood by the majority of meat-eaters, there is another group of animals who are subjected to similarly horrendous conditions that most people do not know about: fish.
+While the concept of factory farming for animals like chickens, cows, and pigs is understood by the majority of meat-eaters, there is another group of animals who are subjected to similarly horrendous conditions that most people do not know about: fish.

 Just like with other conventional farm animals, our appetite for fish has created the need for us to mass-produce seafood to meet demand.
 According to the National Oceanic and Atmospheric Association, “On a per capita basis, Americans eat about 3.5 ounces per week.”

 This number might seem relatively low, but when 3.5 ounces is multiplied by the 300 million people living in the U.S. that number adds up.
-Around 80 percent of the world’s fish stocks are fully to over exploited and if current trends continue, it has been estimated that stocks of every wild-caught seafood will collapse by 2048.
+Around 80 percent of the world’s fish stocks are over-exploited and if current trends continue, it has been estimated that stocks of every wild-caught seafood will collapse by 2048.

 This high demand for fish is quickly wiping out the world’s fish stocks and as this happens, the need for aquaculture, or factory farms for fish, goes up.
 According to the UN’s Food and Agriculture Organization (FAO), the aquaculture industry is growing at a rate that is three times faster than land-based animal agriculture.